Active Since

 Sellfast.com promises a fast, hassle-free process, which works well for homeowners needing to move quickly.
 You might consider it if:

-While a quick home sale can be an attractive option, you may want to avoid Sellfast.com if you want to maximize the profit on your home sale.
-Working with a real estate agent who offers below-average commission rates can be a better choice.
-Many low-commission realtors provide full service at a fraction of the cost and can work on your selling timeline.
+If you want to maximize the profit on your home sale, working with a real estate agent who offers competitive commission rates is usually a solid choice.
+Many low-commission realtors provide full service at a fraction of the cost (typically about 1.5% of the sale price vs. the usual 3%).
+They can work on your timeline, coordinate whatever home prep is needed before you sell, and also help you negotiate terms such as sale price, repairs, move out dates, etc.

-But if you’re set on selling to a cash buyer, get multiple offers from cash home buyers to ensure you get a good deal.
-Remember, how much an investor will pay for your house will depend on several factors — including the buyers themselves — so it’s wise to shop around.
+If you’re set on selling to a cash buyer, get multiple offers from cash home buyers to ensure you get a good deal.
+Remember, how much an investor will pay for your house will depend on several factors — including the buyer themselves — so it’s wise to shop around.

 Sellfast.com vs. alternatives